labscript-suite/labscript-suite/docs/source/installation/regular-pypi.rst

 Regular installation (Python Package Index)
 ===========================================

-If you are using a virtual environment (see :doc:`setting-up-an-environment`), activate it before executing the following commands.
+In this example, we will use an existing virtual environment named `.venv` located in `C:\labscript-suite`.
-In this example, we will use the installation directory `C:\labscript-suite` with an existing virtual environment, not yet activated (skip the first two lines/steps if continuing on from the previous page).
+Skip the first two lines/steps if continuing on from the instructions to :ref:`set up this environment <installation/setting-up-an-environment:Regular Python>`.

 Quick start